ppy/osu-wiki/news/2015-01-02-osuidol-2014-results.md

 We wish you good luck to all of them if they plan on building a career out of their talent!

-We would like to thank each and everyone who participated in this year’s osu!idol, it was fun to listen and judge all of your entries!
+We would like to thank each and everyone who participated in this year's osu!idol, it was fun to listen and judge all of your entries!

 Thats all from us!
 Next year we will be back, thats right!
 Get ready for more singing!